Jalil Mammadguluzadeh: Early life

 Mammadguluzadeh was born in the territory of the modern-day Nakhchivan exclave of Azerbaijan.
-He entered first ecclesiastical school and went to Nakhchivan city school and learned Russian at the age of thirteen.
+He first joined ecclesiastical school and went to Nakhchivan city school and learned Russian at the age of thirteen.

 Mammadguluzadeh considered himself to be Iranian, and was proud of the fact that his ancestors hailed from Iran.
-In 1882 he enter the Gori Pedagogical Seminary in the georgian city of gori and is here he developed his world view.
+In 1882 he joined the Gori Pedagogical Seminary in the Georgian city of Gori and it was here that he developed his worldview.

 In 1887, he graduated from the Gori Pedagogical Seminary and for the next ten years was involved in teaching at rural schools in Bashnorashen (Sharur), Ulukhanli, Nehram and other towns and villages of the Erivan Governorate.

 Mammadguluzadeh was a strong activist of the language unification.
-He condemned many of his contemporaries for what he considered a corruption of the Azeri language by replacing its genuine vocabulary with newly introduced Russian, Persian and Ottoman Turkish loanwords, often alien and confusing to many readers.
-Later he became deeply involved in the process of Romanization of the Azeri alphabet.
+He condemned many of his contemporaries for what he considered a corruption of the Azerbaijani language by replacing its genuine vocabulary with newly introduced Russian, Persian and Ottoman Turkish loanwords, often alien and confusing to many readers.
+Later he became deeply involved in the process of Romanization of the Azerbaijani alphabet.